speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 ```
 </div>

-You should now be up and running, with Cypress in its starting state:
+You should now be up and running, with Cypress in it's starting state:

 <a href="/post-assets/5/5.png" target="_blank">
 <img src="/post-assets/5/5.png" alt="Cypress interface" />